VarnaScelestus/RoR2/EphemeralCoins/README.md

 ## Changelog

+2.3.0 - Rewrote networking code for syncing coin counts, and cleaned up code surrounding the artifact (it now enables/disables its functions more like vanilla artifacts do).

 2.2.2 - Hopefully the last fix for [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.
 Minor tweak to try and address multiplayer sync issues.

 2.2.1 - Small fix for [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.
 Yes, again.